- Home

 Immunotherapy

-Checkpoint immunotherapy is currently available in Australia for some types of cancer.
-It has worked well for some people, but it does not help everyone.
-Even if immunotherapy is recommended, it is difficult to predict whether it will work.
-New immunotherapy drugs are being rapidly developed – talk to your doctor about whether any are suitable for you.
+Checkpoint inhibitors are currently available in Australia for some types of cancer.
+They have worked well for some people, but they don’t help everyone and it can be difficult to predict whether they will work in certain situations.
+New immunotherapy drugs are being developed – talk to your doctor about whether any are suitable for you.

 Side effects